 About Our Trust

-Our family of schools is made up of 51 academies, including 33 primaries, 15 secondaries, 1 all-though and two alternative provision.
+Our family of schools is made up of 53 academies, including 34 primaries, 16 secondaries, 1 all-though and 2 alternative provision.
 Predominantly based around Yorkshire and the Humber, we meet regularly, share resources and ideas and employ a large team of specialist primary and secondary experts who work and teach across our schools.
 This approach has given staff great resources and allowed pupils and students to flourish and achieve.

 OUR VISION IS ‘CHANGING LIVES’